cern-eos/eos/doc/diopside/manual/using.rst

    ALL         Execution Time    4.80 +- 15.56     4.87s               (1267 ops)
    =========== ================= ================= =================== ==============

-The second block contains counts for each filesystem operation the average rates in a 5s,1min,5min and 1h window, the average execution time and standard deviation for a given filesystem operation and cumulative seconds spent in each operation.
+The second block contains counts for each filesystem operation, the average rates in 5s, 1min, 5min and 1h windows, the average execution time and standard deviation for a given filesystem operation, and cumulative seconds spent in each operation.

 .. epigraph::